fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Fixed: Compatibility with plugin Klaviyo.
+Further fixes to prevent fatal error at checkout.
 * Fixed: Compatibility with plugin Advanced Coupons for WooCommerce Free.
 Fix positioning for coupon section.
 * Improved: Display checked checkbox in substep review text as "yes", instead of showing the actual checkbox value.